infurnia/api_integration/README.md

 # Infurnia API integration Example - Bulk Creation of Inventory

-### This Repository is no longer maintained for the latest API docs please refer to [Infurnia API Docs](https://apidocs.infurnia.com/)
+### This Repository is no longer maintained, for the latest API docs please refer to [Infurnia API Docs](https://apidocs.infurnia.com/)

 ### Assumptions
 1. You must have access token, org ID (store_id), email and server path (paste them in utils.js).